User Guide#

 Connection Management#

-Always use init_devices() context manager:
+With or without a runengine involved always use init_devices() context manager:

 # Good